RTEMS/rtems-docs/eng/req/items.rst

     ``name`` attribute.
 If no such variable exists in the configuration file, then the default value is used.
 The value is converted to a string.

+get-string-command-line
+    The attribute value shall be an optional string.
+The action gets the action value for subsequent actions from the value of a command line option named by the items ``name`` attribute.
+If no such command line option is present, then the attribute value is used.
+The value is converted to a string.

 script
     The attribute value shall be a string.
 The action executes the attribute value with the Python ``eval()`` function in the context of the script